cppalliance/safe-cpp/proposal/draft.md

 The borrow checker stops compilation.
 We're dropping `data`, which is the thread's copy of the `arc`, between its shared borrow and its use.
 The expired borrow is created by `data->lock()`, which is our lock on the mutex: it creates a lifetime constraint on `data`.
 That borrow is kept live after the `drp data` by the lock guard's destructor, which unlocks the mutex in the `arc`.
 If we drop `data`, then the reference might go to zero, freeing the the mutex.
 The lock guard's destructor would access a mutex through a dangling pointer: a use-after-free defect.

 This is lifetime safety with an additional level of indirection compared to the previous borrow checker violation.
 The beauty of borrow checking is that, unlike lifetime safety based on heuristics, it's robust for any complex set of constraints and control flow.
-The thread safety it enables is plainly a superior concurrency technology than what Standard C++ provides.
+The thread safety it enables is superior concurrency technology than what Standard C++ provides.

 ### Runtime checks

 One of the most common vulnerabilities is out-of-bounds access.
 By default, all array-like accesses are checked in Safe C++.
 This includes both arrays and slices.